reactive-python/reactpy/src/py/docs/source/concepts.rst

-An :class:`~idom.core.render.AbstractRenderer` implementation is a relatively thin layer of logic around a :class:`~idom.core.layout.Layout` which drives the triggering of events and layout updates by scheduling an asynchronous loop that will run forever.
+An :class:`~idom.core.render.AbstractRenderer` implementation is a relatively thin layer of logic around a :class:`~idom.core.layout.Layout` which drives the triggering of events and layout updates by scheduling an asynchronous loop that will run forever - effectively animating the model.
 To run the loop the renderer's :meth:`~idom.core.render.AbstractRenderer.run` method accepts two callbacks, one is a "send" callback to which the renderer passes updates, while the other is "receive" callback that's called by the renderer to events it should execute.

 .. code-block::